Stellar cooling limits on light scalar boson revisited

-The stellar cooling argument is known to lead the strongest bounds on light new degree of freedom in the mass range from $O(1)$ eV to $O(100)$ keV.
+The stellar cooling argument is known to provide the strongest constraints on the light new degree of freedom in the mass range from $O(1)$ eV to $O(100)$ keV.
 Among various energy emission processes, the resonant plasma mixing is a main processes to constrain the light boson property~\cite{1302.3884,1305.2920}.
-For a scalar boson with the Higgs mixing, the resonant plasma production excludes the mixing up to $O(10^{-9})$ for the scalar mass lighter than typical temperatures of stars, $O$(1--10) keV~\cite{1611.05852}.
-It has recently been claimed that the scalar bremsstrahlung emission from nuclei in the electron-nucleus ($e$-$N$) scattering provides a dominant contribution even in the region where the mass of the scalar boson is lower than the plasma frequency~\cite{2010.01124,2205.01669}.
+For a scalar boson with the Higgs mixing, the resonant plasma production excludes the mixing up to $O(10^{-9})$ for the scalar mass lighter than typical star temperatures, $O$(1--10) keV~\cite{1611.05852}.
+Recently, it has been claimed that the scalar bremsstrahlung emission from nuclei in the electron-nucleus ($e$-$N$) scattering provides a dominant contribution even in the region where the scalar boson mass is lower than the plasma frequency~\cite{2010.01124,2205.01669}.

-In this paper, we reevaluate the bremsstrahlung contributions to the stellar cooling limits on the Higgs portal light scalar boson.
-We also include the plasma mixing contributions by electron in the non-relativistic and the non-resonant plasma.
-The scalar emission rate by electron is found to be consistent with the result of Ref.~\cite{1611.05852} and the emissions by nuclei discussed in Refs.~\cite{2010.01124,2205.01669} are modified to match to our evaluation.
-As a result, the constraints on the mixing angle between the Higgs and the light scalar become weaker at several orders of magnitude.
+In this paper, we re-evaluate the bremsstrahlung contributions to the stellar cooling limits on the Higgs portal light scalar boson.
+We also include the plasma mixing contributions by electron.
+The scalar emission rate by electron is found to be consistent with the result of Ref.~\cite{1611.05852}, and the emissions by nuclei discussed in Refs.~\cite{2010.01124,2205.01669} are modified to match to our evaluation.
+As a result, the constraints on the mixing angle between the Higgs and the light scalar become weaker by several orders of magnitude.

 The rest of this paper is organized as follows.
-In the next section, we introduce the general formulas of the light scalar emission and absorption rates by the stellar medium, in particular, the $e$-$N$ bremsstrahlung contribution.
-The detailed analysis is individually discussed for each celestial object: the Sun, horizontal-branch stars, red giants, and white dwarfs in Section.~\ref{SecCooling}.
+In the next section, we present the general formulas for the emission and absorption rates of the light scalar by the stellar medium, in particular the $e$-$N$ bremsstrahlung contribution.
+The detailed analysis is discussed separately for each celestial object: the Sun, horizontal-branch stars, red giants, and white dwarfs in Section.~\ref{SecCooling}.
 Finally, we summarize our results in Section~\ref{SecCon}.